alanlivio/docxreviews2txt/README.md

 - sit amet, consectetur adipiscing elit, sed do -> sit amet, consectetur elit, sed do
 ```

+## TODO

+- [ ] improve N words extractions for reviews changes and enable pass it as a param
+- [ ] organized extracted reviews by the input Docx headings
+- [ ] save txt as Docx to enable extended/edited
+- [ ] support drag-and-drop GUI

 ## Known issues

-The tool fails in parse docx files with text organized in tables (e.g., pdf2docx convert collums to tables).
+The tool fails to parse Docx files with text organized in tables (e.g., pdf2docx converts columns to tables).

 ## Thanks

-This tool take inspiration from:
+This tool takes inspiration from:

 - https://github.com/ankushshah89/python-docx2txt
 - https://stackoverflow.com/questions/47390928/extract-docx-comments